edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anytype

-    Generic type.
+    Represents a generic type.

-    It is a placeholder used in cases where no specific type requirements are needed, such as defining polymorphic parameters in functions and operators.
+    This type is a placeholder used in cases where no specific type requirements are necessary, such as defining polymorphic parameters in functions and operators.